pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

         y' = y'0 + y'1 * u + y'2 * v + y'3 * u * v
             + y'4 * w + y'5 * u * w + y'6 * v * w + y'7 * u * v * w,

-where u, v and w are indeterminants and x'0, ..., x'7 and y'0, ..., y'7 are elements of F\_p.
+where u, v and w are indeterminates and x'0, ..., x'7 and y'0, ..., y'7 are elements of F\_p.
 The representation of Q = (x', y') given below is followed by {{IEEE-1363a-2004}}.

 BN462: